ebikechoices is supported by its audience. When you purchase through links on our site, we may earn a commission. Learn more

 Accessories

 For a folding electric bike priced at under £500, the Kugoo B2 was well equipped.
 There are front and rear mudguards, a kickstand and a decent front headlight.
-This bike is really well equipped for the price.
+This bike is well equipped for the price.

 kugoo b2 comfort saddle with suspension seat post